 About Pacific Hydro

 Founded in Australia in 1992, Pacific Hydro is a global renewable energy owner, operator and developer.
-With a high quality, diversified portfolio of 19 operating assets and an installed capacity of ~750 MW across Chile, Australia and Brazil, it also has a substantial number of development projects totalling over 1.7 GW of potential capacity, and a growing electricity retail business in Australia.
+It operates a high quality, diversified portfolio with an installed capacity of ~850 MW across Chile, Australia, and Brazil; it is also developing a substantial number of projects totalling over 2 GW of potential capacity; and has a growing electricity retail business in Australia.

-SPIC is one of the top five power generation groups in China, with US$113 Billion total assets and a total installed capacity that exceeds 100 GW.
-SPIC operates in the generation, coal, aluminium, logistics, finance, environmental protection and high technology industries.
+SPIC is one of the top five power generation groups in China, with US$131 Billion total assets and a total installed capacity that exceeds 120 GW.
+SPIC operates in the generation, coal, aluminium, logistics, finance, environmental protection, and high technology industries.
 SPIC has a presence in 36 countries and regions abroad, including Australia, Chile, Malta, Japan, Brazil, Turkey and Vietnam.

-Pacific Hydro’s operating assets in Australia currently abate over 900,000 tonnes of greenhouse gas pollution every year.
+Pacific Hydro’s operating assets in Australia currently abate over 1.2 million tonnes of greenhouse gas pollution every year.

-Pacific Hydro has built a strong reputation for engaging with the communities within which it operates and has a track record of collaborating with local communities to deliver lasting benefits.
+Pacific Hydro has built a strong reputation for engaging with the communities within which it operates and has a track record of collaborating with local communities to deliver lasting, sustainable benefits.